syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 ## Selected date changing notification

-You will be notified when selected date is changing in `CalendarDatePicker` by using `DateChanging` event.
-The `DateChanging` event contains the old and newly selected date in the `OldDate`, `NewDate` properties along with `Cancel` property to cancel the selected date value change.
+The `DateChanging` event will be triggered, after date selection and before `SelectedDate` property update.
+If the change is considered invalid, it can be canceled.
+The `DateChanging` event contains the following properties.

 * `OldDate` - Gets a date which is previously selected.
 * `NewDate` - Gets a date which is currently selected.
-* `Cancel` - Gets or sets whether to cancel the selected date value change.
+* `Cancel` - Gets or sets whether to cancel the selected date value update.

 N> `DateChanging` event is called before the `SelectedDateChanged` event when a date is selected.